bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 3. Manager entity seems to be storing funds, not managers (i.e., one manager can have two Manager objects for two funds).
 4. No documentation for 'test_timeseries' instance attribute in Manager class.
 Not sure what it does but it appears often.
 5. Undefined behaviour when the correlation value given to ManagerUniverse is too large (i.e., no Managers are correlated, resulting in no clusters).

+## Notes
+- Comments marked 'Flagged' indicate errors found within the code that need to be fixed/accounted for.
+(Sharon will do this).
+- Comments marked 'Prev:' indicate comments left by the previous authors of the code.